mougiakouel/QGIS-Training-Manual/create_vector_data/create_new_vector.rst

 Remember that each new feature needs to have a unique :kbd:`id` value!

-.. note:: When you're done adding features to a layer, remember to save your edits and then exit edit mode.
+.. note:: |note| When you're done adding features to a layer, remember to save your edits and then exit edit mode.

 .. _backlink-create-vector-digitize-1: